 Needless to say, its 33,000-student enrollment and extensive campus has only grown with its reputation.
 NTU currently comprises a 200 hectare garden campus and houses that country’s largest on-campus residence infrastructure.

 NTU’s extensive portfolio of planted grounds, 16 residence halls, and numerous academic buildings meant that the school finally recognized that it’s leading-edge academics also required the introduction of a leading-edge, BIM-based solution to address NTU’s facilities management challenges.

-Central to that effort was the creation of NTU BIM models integrated with ARCHIBUS facilities management data to produce both 2D and 3D visualizations of its properties for more precise, proactive space, asset, and maintenance management
+Central to that effort was the creation of NTU BIM models integrated with ARCHIBUS facilities management data to produce both 2D and 3D visualizations of its properties for more precise, proactive space management

 First University to Adopt BIM in Singapore